mmwasigwa/BankofFlatiron/README.md

  - README.md
  - LICENSE
 ## Installation Requirements
-A phone, laptop, tablet or iPad.
+A phone, laptop, tablet, or iPad.
-An access to an internet connection
+Access to an Internet connection
 ## Installation Process

 **run the server**